HTML Anchor Tag Guide

 3

-4<!-- Good: Security with external links -->
+4<!-- Good: security attributes with external links -->

 5<a href="https://external.com" target="_blank" rel="noopener noreferrer">External Resource</a>